 Prior to this initial public offering, there has been no public market for our ordinary shares or ADSs.
-We have applied to list the ADSs on Nasdaq Capital Market.
+We intend to apply to list the ADSs on Nasdaq Stock Market.
 Our ordinary shares will not be listed on any exchange or quoted for trading on any over-the-counter trading system.